AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51792-page-does-not-have-impression-event.md

 <u>Actual results</u>:

-The page does not have the impression event in the [!UICONTROL Tag Assistant] observer.
+The page does not have the impression event in the Tag Assistant observer.

 ## Apply the patch